Summer Sleep Schedule for Your Child

 - Turn off wifi router if it is close to your child's room.
 This only needs to happen if your child is not sleeping well after the other options have been attempted.

-- Screen Time (television, computer, smart phone, ipad etc.)
+- Screen Time (television, computer, smart phone, tablet, etc.)